Do You See the Market?

 Issue: Builder in case study #3 was also concerned about retaining and converting sales leads in a rising interest rate environment.
 The financing profile was the same for both sales leads and buyers under contract.
 A rise in interest rates while buyers wait for available inventory to be released would result in a loss of both purchasing power and sales leads.

 Solution: Builder marketed a long-term lock and shop incentive to all contacts in their CRM.
-The lock and shop allowed buyers to lock their rates up to 360 days before selecting and closing on a home.
+The lock and shop allowed buyers to lock their rates before selecting and closing on a home.
 The incentive focused on securing buyers’ purchasing power and interest rate, mitigating one of the most significant risks to waiting.
 In addition, the long-term lock and shops help create a qualified pool of future buyers.

 Where do I get this type of market intel?